Opera in four acts. Running Time: 2 hours.

-SCENE 2: Before a huge oak tree.
+SCENE 2: Before a huge oak tree in a forest.

-32: Charles arrives but then a chorus of demons (soprano/tenor/bass) comes on in the distance singing an incredibly jolly and bizarre little ditty only to be beaten back in turn by some angels (altos) who ask the sleeping Giovanna to take up the sword in defence of LA FRANCE *.
-It is also of such a low voltage that it could not be of any but curio interest and yet, it will return.
-It isn’t horrible, but does it belong here?
-Giovanna awakens declaring she will be victorious and sees Charles, her father thinks she is demonically possessed and much of this is a cappella but there is one racing tune burst out twice before the end of the scene.
+32: Charles arrives but then a chorus of demons (soprano/tenor/bass) comes on in the distance singing an incredibly jolly and weird little ditty only to be beaten back in turn by some angels (altos) who ask the sleeping Giovanna to take up the sword in defence of LA BELLE FRANCE.
+It is all of such a low voltage that it could not be of any but curio interest and yet a star just for how bizarre it is *.
+It isn’t horrible but what was Verdi on when he wrote this scene?

-ACT 1 (25 minutes)
+ACT 2 (30.5 minutes)

 SCENE 1: The English Camp.

 0: The English troops are supposed to be unhappy, but you would never guess from the happy little ditty they sing *.

 4: Giacomo come on and offers to give his daughter up to the English because he believers her to be evil, but he does it to the most heartwarming non-tragic cavatina * that isn’t comedic one could ever imagine.

 8: The English agree with him and then he limps around to an almost happy melody during the cabaletta *.
 The scene just comes off as too musically jovial and it is so strange because in a comic opera, this tune would actually work rather well.
 The whole scene is one strange way to pass eleven minutes.